andref15/G4mvc/README.md

 # G4mvc

-G4mvc is a source generator for ASP.NET Core MVC apps that creates strongly typed helpers that eliminate the use of literal strings for routing.
+G4mvc is a source generator for ASP.NET Core MVC and Razor Pages apps that creates strongly typed helpers which eliminate the use of literal strings for routing.

 It is an improved re-implementation of R4MVC using a C# Source Generator because R4MVC lacks support for many newer language - and MVC features.